MEASURES TO REDUCE AND MANAGE FRAUD RISK

 Fraud occurs whenever someone engages in fraudulent behavior for obtaining an economic advantage and disadvantaging an investor.
 It is, therefore, considered that cases of fraud may stem from the following factors, for which the following safeguards are envisaged, without prejudice to the fact that the Company will report any situation subject to be deemed fraudulent to the Judicial Authority.

-Fraud related to the Offeror's behavior
+Fraud related to the Issuer's behavior

-The Company believes that the greatest risk of fraud derives from the possible publication of false or incomplete information provided by subjects qualifying as Offerors (the "Offerors").
+The Company believes that the greatest risk of fraud derives from the possible publication of false or incomplete information provided by subjects qualifying as Issuers (the "Issuers").
 During the offer selection phase, the Company carries out formal checks aimed at assessing the accuracy, completeness, and transparency of the information provided during the funding's preparation phase, relying on outsourced assistance where appropriate.
-In particular, to confirm the full legality of the offers, the Offeror shall submit and publish on the portal the share capital increase resolution authorizing the financial instruments' public offer.
+In particular, to confirm the full legality of the offers, the Issuer shall submit and publish on the portal the share capital increase resolution authorizing the financial instruments' public offer.
 Therefore, the check by the notary who draws up the report is a guarantee of lawfulness.

 Fraud related to Financial Transactions